Voting starts in March for the Drupal Association Board election.

 To fix this problem you need to follow the instructions of the post in the following link:

-The module need to be disable in the database and delete a cache in the cache_bootstrap table.
+The module needs to be disabled in the database and its cache deleted in the cache_bootstrap table.
 To do this, follow the instructions below:

 MySQL command line

 To disable a module using the MySQL command line, run the following SELECT to look at the state of your data before the change.
-This will help you to find the full name of the module too.
+This will help you to find the full name of the module as well.

 See all the modules enabled:

 SELECT name,status FROM system WHERE type='module';

 SELECT name,status FROM system WHERE name='module_name';